na-na-hi/renget/archive/guier.md

 ####Gimbal vs Fixed – What’s the difference?

-As a pilot, you can decide whether you want to have fixed weapons or gimballed weapons.
+As a pilot, you can decide whether you want to have fixed weapons or gimballed weapons (some ships like the Ares, have fixed bespoke weapons that cannot be gimballed).

 **Fixed** weapons fire at a converging point at a certain distance.
 They are are recommended for maneuverable and nimble ships – such as fighters.
 Slower and more cumbersome ships should equip **gimballed weapons**.

-Gimballed weapons are one size smaller than the weapon's hardpoint.
-To gimbal a weapon slot, you need an appropriate-sized Varipuck Gimbal mount to occupy the weapon hardpoint slot.
+**Gimballed** weapons have a -1 weapon size penalty for the ability to automatically aim at a ship within an 8° cone in front of your ship.
+To gimbal a weapon slot, you need an appropriate-sized Varipuck Gimbal mount to occupy the weapon hardpoint slot, and they can also be toggled between fixed and gimballed mode with the default `G` key

 ![gimbald slot](https://files.catbox.moe/5fh74k.png)

 As an example – let’s say you have an Aegis Gladius.
 You can either have 3x Size 3 fixed guns on it or 3x Size 2 gimballed weapons on it.
-Gimballed weapons will automatically aim at a ship within an 8° cone in front of your ship.
-This can be toggled on and off with the default `G` key.

 ####What to Upgrade First?
 !!! note The tool you and everyone else will be using to outfit your ship and determine what cooling/power requirements it needs is https://www.erkul.games/.
 Erkul will also list out all the components, aUEC price, and the store location(s) where to buy them.